assegaf/siptowhatsapp/README.md

 # on going

-on going process .. is adding SIP to GSM Gateway from inside android, everything is there on AOSP just need little bit tweaking :) similar to this : https://www.pure-voip.com/
+on going process .. is adding SIP to GSM Gateway from inside android (4G Lte), everything is there on AOSP just need little bit tweaking :) similar to this : https://www.pure-voip.com/ . sooner or later 2g/3g will be dead, and 4g still long ..

 investment, etc ..